VellStraggler/text-game-engine/README.md

 Developer: David Wells
 ## Setup:
 There are four main file-types to any videogame made with this engine.
 The **Sprite file**, the **Map file**, the **Speech file** and the **Python Code file**.
 All of these are to remain in the same folder.
+### Things to Download:
+you must install the following modules for python: keyboard, py-game Then in the main python file, you need to update the DIRPATH to your repository's exact path After that, it should work (I hope)

 ## 1. The Sprite file